 Once you've completed a manual WordPress backup, you can take some additional steps to guarantee that your site is as secure as it can be.
 Think of these as preventive measures to reduce the likelihood of using one of your backups to get your site up and running again.

 The saying ‘the more, the merrier’ applies to WordPress backups.
 Some people opt to have a paid plugin and a manual backup available.
 If anything were to happen, your site would be accessible on one or the other.

 Update your WordPress backups when significant updates occur — or at least once monthly.

 Ideally, you'll update your WordPress backups daily.
 Once weekly could also work depending on how frequently your site is updated.
 However, if that's not possible due to financial or time constraints, be sure to backup your site once a month or when significant updates occur.

 Encrypt your data.

-You’ll want to store multiple copies of your backup in different places — that includes local and cloud storage.
-Some options are Dropbox, Google Drive, or a separate hard drive.
+It's best practice to keep multiple copies of your backup — and ideally, this will include cloud and local storage.
+Some options include Google Drive, Dropbox, or a hard drive.

 Imagine needing a backup file to bring your website back to life, and when you do, the backup isn't successful.
 Luckily, combating this is simple.
 Just test your backup to ensure it functions properly and has everything you need.

 Now that you know how to backup a WordPress site, it's time to put it into practice.
 WordPress backups will help ensure your content is never out of reach and if your hosting provider crashes, you won't have to start from scratch.